 Three Songs for Oboe and Double Bass (after poems by Pablo Neruda)

-Jennifer Kuhns and Robert Kesselman with Retina Grant performing 3 Songs at The Philadelphia Orchestra Chamber concert
+Jennifer Kuhns and Robert Kesselman with Retina Grant performing 3 Songs at The Philadelphia Orchestra Chamber Music concert

 REVIEWS